MFallahi23/Guess-the-number-Rust/README.md

 # Testing the code

-if you want to test the code, you to clone this repository or manually download it.
+if you want to test the code, you have to clone this repository or manually download it.
 Then :

 Run it with the following command :